By Dan Kilbridge | | 9 mins

-Clemson may be the team winning league and national championships, but when it comes to beating the point spread, take a hard look at Duke.
+Clemson may be the team winning league and national championships, but when it comes to beating the point spread, take a hard look at Virginia.

-The Blue Devils have one of the ACC’s best records against the spread in the 2010s, a function of the program often being overlooked yet featuring a savvy offensive mind in David Cutcliffe as head coach.
+The Cavaliers have one of the ACC’s best records in terms of covering in recent years, a function of the program often being overlooked despite going 23-13-1 against the spread over the past three seasons.
 Clemson often faces massive point spreads, especially against league foes at home.

-That’s never an issue at Duke, which continues to remain competitive under Cutcliffe.
+That’s usually not an issue at Virginia, which continues to remain competitive.

 5. It’s Under the Radar